lastlockedroom/lastlockedroom.github.io/_posts/2024-12-09-return-question-mark.md

 Finally, one of the leads at that workshop from September texted me today and asked "so, what's up? seen you haven't updated your blog".
 So I figured I might as well.

 Post-finally, I've also completed and nearing release of a small mystery VN that I'll be posting about here shortly.
 So, stay tuned for that!

+**P. S.**: I am no longer on Twitter.
+For all my social media ramblings/shitposting/short-term updates, you can find me on [BlueSky](https://bsky.app/profile/dwam22.bsky.social).